Adobe Acrobat Pro

-Adobe Acrobat Pro DC is the industry standard PDF editing software created by the company that invented the format.
-It’s designed for those who need the most comprehensive feature set, and are willing to commit to learning how the program works.
+Adobe Acrobat Pro is the industry standard PDF editing software created by the company that invented the format.
+It’s designed for those who need the most comprehensive feature set and are willing to commit to learning how the program works.